mftb0/cbxv/README.md

 <br />

-cbxv is a native, desktop application for viewing comic book/manga (.cbz and .cbr) files.
-It's focus is manipulating the layout so that the art and story can be appreciated closer to the original intent.
+cbxv is a native, desktop application for viewing comic book and manga (.cbz and .cbr) files.
+It stays lean and fast by eschewing any sort of extraneous web technologies or library management features.
+It distinguishes itself by focusing on features for manipulating the layout, so that the art and story can be appreciated closer to the original intent.

 <br />

 Take for example the beautiful two page spread shown in cbxv below.
-It's a complete scene with two spaceships converging for an epic battle on the left and our hero, victorious, exiting the scene in the lower right.
+It's a complete scene with two spaceships converging for an epic battle on the left, and our hero, victorious, exiting the scene in the lower right.
 In a basic viewer, even with a cover-to-cover scan, the first two page spread would show the cover and inside cover, so that by the time you got to these pages they